 Visiting Japan and wondering where to go?
-That is understandable, as the country is packed with unique towns, and must-see landmarks.
-If you are planning a trip, check out our Japan itineraries to plan your route across the country:
+That's understandable, as the country is packed with unique towns and must-see landmarks.
+If you are planning a trip, check out this helpful list and our Japan Itinerary to plan your route across the country.

 As the tallest structure in Japan, the Tokyo Sky Tree provides an unmatched view of the city.
 The line for tickets to the observation deck can be very long, so be sure to book ahead online.
 Also, as the spot is popular with tourists, there are many souvenir booths in the tower.
 If you are looking for something specific (ie: Tokyo banana), there is a chance you will find it here.

 Although the tower is big and crowded, it is organized very well.
 The observation

 History lovers who like to party will enjoy exploring the Golden Gai in Tokyo.
 Golden Gai consists of six tiny alleys crammed with almost two hundred bars.
 These alleys are truly tiny - no car could ever fit down them.

 Known as the “Crow’s Castle,” Matsumoto is one of the most splendid castles in all of Japan.
 Be prepared to take a trip back through Japanese history - this castle was originally built in 1054.

 There is a lot of historical information on the castle provided, as well as costumed historical figures (who speak English).
 Between exploring the town, castle, and walking the castle grounds (which are stunning), Matsumoto is a worthy day trip from Tokyo.
 Be sure to bring good socks - shoes are not allowed!